razorpay/blade/packages/blade/src/components/Dropdown/_decisions/controlled-dropdown.md

 - Radix [[CodeSandbox Example](https://codesandbox.io/p/sandbox/holy-cache-5kwcgm?selection=%5B%7B%22endColumn%22%3A1%2C%22endLineNumber%22%3A28%2C%22startColumn%22%3A1%2C%22startLineNumber%22%3A24%7D%5D&file=%2FApp.jsx)]
 - [Polaris](https://polaris.shopify.com/components/selection-and-input/autocomplete) (They have `selected` object with `onSelect` on top component itself)
 - [downshift-js](https://github.com/downshift-js/downshift/tree/master/src/hooks/useSelect#actions) (`useSelect` hook)

-## Open Questions

-### Are `<ActionListItem />` "selectable" components?

-**Context:** We support `isDefaultSelected` on ActionList and plan to support `isSelected` now so that means we are treating ActionList as selectable items.
-When we have `Button` as trigger, we turn ActionList into menu which is not "selectable" but rather a list of "clickable" items.

-- **Pros of keeping ActionList selectable**

-  - Selection logic is still applicable in `<AutoComplete />`, or any selectable trigger we plan to add in future
-  - Here we are only talking about "selection" logic on consumer-facing props but selection logic on our end will anyway always be there irrespective of this call as we have single component that acts as `<MenuOption />` and `<SelectOption />`, both.
-Normally I have seen libraries tackle this in separate components.

-- **Cons**
-  - Not applicable in Button trigger so `isSelected`, `isDefaultSelected` would do nothing in that case
-  - Will be a breaking change (We'll move to using `defaultValue` and `value` on `<SelectInput />` instead of `isDefaultSelected` and `isSelected` on `<ActionListItem />`)

-## TODOs

-- [ ] Do a code POC to see if implementation is not too complex